ReinFog: A Deep Reinforcement Learning Empowered Framework for Resource Management in Edge and Cloud Computing Environments: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This paper proposed ReinFog, a novel framework leveraging DRL mechanisms and techniques for adaptive resource management in edge/fog and cloud computing environments.
 ReinFog addresses the challenge of efficiently scheduling heterogeneous IoT applications across diverse computing resources through its modular and extensible DRL components.
-It offers capabilities to supporting centralized and distributed DRL techniqueintegrate both native and library-based DRL techniques, while s.
-ReinFog features customizable deployment configurations and incorporates the innovative MADCP for efficient DRL component placement.
+It offers capabilities to support centralized and distributed DRL techniques and allows integration of both native and library-based DRL techniques.
+It features customizable deployment configurations, allowing users to flexibly configure DRL Learners and Workers based on system requirements.
+Additionally, it incorporates MADCP, an efficient DRL component placement algorithm that dynamically optimizes the allocation of DRL Learners and Workers, enhancing DRL-based scheduling techniques performance in distributed environments.
 Our extensive experiments demonstrate that ReinFog is a lightweight and scalable framework capable of effectively scheduling IoT applications under diverse optimization objectives.

 As part of our future work, we will extend ReinFog by integrating security and privacy mechanisms to enable secure DRL parameter-sharing and experience-sharing approaches.
 The framework's modular design allows seamless integration of security protocols at all levels, ensuring that security features can be embedded for secure communication and data handling without affecting core functionality or system efficiency.
 Additionally, we will integrate more recent DRL techniques into ReinFog, which will allow the framework to remain at the forefront of cutting-edge research.
 This integration will enable researchers to leverage advanced algorithms, providing a flexible platform for experimenting with and refining novel DRL techniques for diverse research.
+Furthermore, we plan to investigate techniques to improve system resilience against hardware and software failures, including fault-tolerant scheduling and adaptive component redistribution across heterogeneous nodes.